hindmasj/hindmasj.github.io/git/red-green-working.md

 # A Workflow For Jumping Between Red and Greenside working

-I find my self often working on projects where the root repository is locked behind a firewall and can only be accessed with a privileged device like a corporate laptop.
+I often find myself working on projects where the root repository is locked behind a firewall and can only be accessed with a privileged device like a corporate laptop.
 But the laptop is not powerful enough to do the development on, and I want to use a dedicated machine.

 This article shows you a workflow that helps you do this.